Radian Group Inc. (RDN) Shares Decline Despite Market Challenges

 Sponsored

-The average price suggested by analysts for RDN is $25.79, which is $0.82 above the current market price.
-The public float for RDN is 155.65M, and currently, shorts hold a 6.21% of that float.
-The average trading volume for RDN on May 17, 2023 was 2.37M shares.
+The average price point forecasted by analysts for Radian Group Inc. (RDN) is $25.79, which is $0.32 above the current market price.
+The public float for RDN is 155.65M, and currently, short sellers hold a 6.21% ratio of that floaft.
+The average trading volume of RDN on May 23, 2023 was 2.36M shares.

 RDN’s Market Performance